XRPLF/xrpl-dev-portal/content/exchange-guide.md

 ### Withdraw XRP from Exchange

-Withdrawals allow an exchange's users to move XRP from the exchange's off-ledger balance sheet to an account on the RCL.
+Withdrawals allow an exchange's users to move XRP from the exchange's off-ledger balance sheet to an account on the XRP Ledger.

 In this example, Charlie withdraws 25,000 XRP from Alpha Exchange.
 This involves the following steps:

 1. Charlie initiates the process on Alpha Exchange’s website.
-He provides instructions to transfer 25,000 XRP to a specific account on the RCL (named "Charlie RCL" in the following table).
+He provides instructions to transfer 25,000 XRP to a specific account on the XRP Ledger (named "Charlie RCL" in the following table).

 2. In response to Charlie’s instructions, Alpha Exchange does the following:

     a.
 Debits the amount (25,000 XRP) from Charlie’s account on its off-ledger balance sheet

     b.
-Submits a payment on the RCL for the same amount (25,000 XRP), from Alpha Exchange's operational account to Charlie’s RCL account
+Submits a payment on the XRP Ledger for the same amount (25,000 XRP), from Alpha Exchange's operational account to Charlie’s RCL account

 <table>
   <tr>
-    <td><b><i>RCL On-Ledger XRP Balances</td>
+    <td><b><i>XRP Ledger On-Ledger XRP Balances</td>
     <td></td>
     <td></td>
     <td><b><i>Alpha Exchange XRP